Memory-V2V: Memory-Augmented Video-to-Video Diffusion for Consistent Multi-Turn Editing: Memory-V2V

-\textbf{Adaptive token merging.} Empirically, we find that completely discarding low-importance tokens leads to noticeable degradation in generation quality (see Fig.~\ref{fig: discard-merge-comparison}).
-Instead, we introduce a learnable convolutional operator $\mathcal{C}_\theta$ that adaptively merges tokens belonging to frames with low responsiveness.
-Given a set of tokens $\{X_i\}_{i \in \mathcal{I}_t}$ from frame $t$ with low responsiveness score $R_t$, the operator fuses them into a compact representation: where $r$ is the spatial-temporal reduction factor.
+We introduce a learnable convolutional operator $\mathcal{C}_\theta$ that adaptively merges tokens belonging to frames with low responsiveness.
+Given a set of tokens $\{X_i\}_{i \in \mathcal{I}_t}$ from frame $t$ with low responsiveness score $R_t$, the operator fuses them into a compact representation:

+where $r$ is the spatial-temporal reduction factor.
 We scale $r$ proportionally to the number of conditional videos, as a larger memory context introduces higher redundancy and thus benefits from stronger compression.
+Empirically, we find that our adaptive merging strategy better preserves generation quality compared to completely discarding low-importance tokens (see Fig.~\ref{fig: discard-merge-comparison}).